Adele: 2006–2010: Career beginnings and 19

+In 2006, the then 17-year-old was billed as a featured vocalist on a single by a little-known techno DJ named Ricsta.
+The song, "Be Divine," was issued under the obscure Stirfried Trax label and was the first under Adele's name.
+It is now mostly forgotten, but was described as an "electronic club-ready" track.

 Four months after graduation, Adele published two songs on the fourth issue of the online arts publication PlatformsMagazine.com.
 She had recorded a three-song demo for a class project and given it to a friend.
-The friend posted the demo on Myspace, where it became very successful and led to a phone call from Richard Russell, boss of the music label XL Recordings.
-She doubted if the offer was real because the only record company she knew was Virgin Records, and she took a friend with her to the meeting.
-Around this time, Adele collaborated with Ricsta on "Be Divine", a song described as an "electronic club-ready" track.
+The friend posted the demo on Myspace, where it became very successful and led to a phone call from Richard Russell, director of the music label XL Recordings.
+She doubted if the offer was real and she took a friend with her to the meeting.

-Nick Huggett, at XL, recommended Adele to manager Jonathan Dickins at September Management, and in June 2006, Dickins became her official representative.
+Nick Huggett at XL recommended Adele to manager Jonathan Dickins at September Management, and in June 2006, Dickins became her official representative.
 September was managing Jamie T at the time and this proved a major draw for Adele, a big fan of the British singer-songwriter.
 Huggett then signed Adele to XL in September 2006.
-Adele provided vocals for Jack Peñate's song, "My Yvonne," for his debut album, and it was during this session she first met producer Jim Abbiss, who would go on to produce both the majority of her debut album, 19, and tracks on 21.
+Adele provided vocals for Jack Peñate's song, "My Yvonne", for his debut album, and it was during this session she first met producer Jim Abbiss, who would go on to produce both the majority of her debut album, 19, and tracks on 21.
 In June 2007, Adele made her television debut, performing "Daydreamer" on the BBC's Later... with Jools Holland.
-Adele's breakthrough song, "Hometown Glory", written when she was 16, was released in October 2007.
+Adele's solo debut, "Hometown Glory", written when she was 16, was released in October 2007 on Jamie T's label Pacemaker Recordings with only 500 records pressed.
+The song was rereleased on her first album and was ultimately nominated for a Grammy in 2010.